EDIorg/ezCatalog/README.md

 Please contact support@edirepository.org for help setting up your catalog or resolving issues.

+## Scope

+ezCatalog is a basic data catalog.
+If interested in developing a more feature rich catalog, we recommend checking out the video on [Using the PASTA+ Search API to Create a Local Data Catalog](https://www.youtube.com/watch?v=LwCI9TKi-Pg&t=361s).

 ## Acknowledgments

 CSV export uses uselesscode's JS CSV serializer (MIT Licensed):